Rep. Jared Polis, millionaire tech entrepreneur, eyes Colorado governorship

 While both candidates at the forum endorsed keeping the foot on the accelerator of economic growth, Stapleton called for “sustainable, managed growth” and warned, “I don’t want us to be California.”
 For his part, Polis promised to “save businesses money, and save individuals money.”

-“We want to be at the forefront of making a 21st century economy work for people,” Polis told NBC News.
+“We want to be at the forefront of making a 21st century economy work for people,” Polis said.
 He said that means maintaining growth, raising the minimum wage and establishing universal health care.
 It also means preserving the parks and public space “that make Colorado special,” he added.

 “This is your Colorado, too,” she said to the gathered LGBTQ professionals.
-“It’s is time for us to run it.”
+“It is time for us to run it.”

 Kerber, a lesbian who moved to Colorado four years ago, said she did not know Polis was gay until after she decided to support him.
 His environmental platform originally drew her to back his candidacy.